About This Program

 Construction Management major Jordan Leogrande '19 talks about his experience and the career that's waiting for him after graduation.

 Utica Value: Taylor Paine

-Before Taylor Paine '17 even earned her degree in construction management at Utica College, she had a career-track position waiting for her.
+Before Taylor Paine '17 even earned her degree in construction management at Utica University, she had a career-track position waiting for her.

 ...
 And Growing

 Construction Management is one of the world's most dynamic and fastest growing industries.
 The Bureau of Labor Statistics estimates roughly 1.6 million jobs in the construction industry by 2022.

 Student Voices Justin Hogan